All Google Ranking Factors You Need To Know

 Ranking on Google requires time.
-Google needs time to evaluate your content against the other contents.
+Google needs time to evaluate your content against the other content.
 It also wants to trust your website before giving you any significant place.

 You are not using the necessary tools or technologies to rank your website

 Ranking on Google is competing with others to have a better position for your website.
-Many internet marketers are using today various tools, and software to help them analyzing keywords, backlinks, etc.
+Many internet marketers are using today advanced SEO tools, and software to help them analyzing keywords, backlinks, etc.

 Of course, it is not a must to have them.
 But, they make your SEO much easier and gives an important edge over your competitors.

 You are not educated enough or have misinformation about SEO

 If you want to rank a website you need the right education.
 Many people today still have an approach that was good for 2015 when PBNs were ranking websites almost overnight.